Affine Hecke algebras for classical p-adic groups: Introduction

-Because the two strategies are so different, it is quite cumbersome to check that they agree.
-We do this step by step in Section \ref{sec:Langlands}, in the following order: completely positive discrete series, all discrete series, irreducible tempered, all irreducible representations.
-The most difficult part concerns the enhancements of L-parameters for discrete series representations.
-To match those for the two methods in Theorem \ref{thm:D}, we have to impose new conditions on the Hecke algebra isomorphisms in Theorem \ref{thm:B}.
-It turns out that these are precisely the conditions that render Theorem \ref{thm:B} canonical (in the sense already stated).\\
+Because the two strategies are very different, it is rather cumbersome to check that they agree.
+We do this step by step in Section~\ref{sec:Langlands}, in the following order: completely positive discrete series, all discrete series, irreducible tempered, all irreducible representations.
+The most difficult part concerns the enhancements of $L$-parameters for discrete series representations.
+To match those for the two methods in Theorem~\ref{thm:D}, we have to investigate normalizations of intertwining operators.
+That also informs us how to make Theorem~\ref{thm:B} canonical.\\

 A few words about the setup of the paper are in order.
 As we mentioned at the start of the introduction, we consider four classes of classical groups.
 For all classes the proofs of our results are extremely similar, yet not entirely the same.
 For symplectic and (special) orthogonal groups, almost everything that we show about Hecke algebras was known already, from \cite{Hei2,Hei3} for $p$-adic groups and from \cite{Mou,AMS3} for Langlands parameters.